Blog

 - Joseph Guido, Anatomic Pathology Lab Consultant & former Director of IT

-He emphasizes that modern laboratory information system software (pathology lab software) can significantly help lab directors and managers bridge the gaps created by staffing shortages.
+He emphasizes that the best laboratory information system software can significantly help lab directors and managers bridge the gaps created by staffing shortages.

 Guido's perspective aligns with the broader industry sentiment.
-As labs face increasing pressures, the right technology, especially a robust pathology software platform, can be the game-changer.
+As labs face increasing pressures, the right technology, especially a robust LIS software platform, can be the game-changer.

 The Evolution of Laboratory Workflow Management